C-Goodwin/KaleMeCrazy/README.md

 ### Test Shop

 *To completely test the shop CRUD in Postman you will need to validate the "Body" of each method.
-When making changes to the shop opject you will need to specifythe ID before updating or deleting any existing shop object.*
+When making changes to the shop object you will need to specify the ID before updating or deleting any existing shop object.*

 * **Register A Shop** Post: https://localhost:44382/api/account/register

-* **Geta Bearer Token** Get:https://localhost:44382/token
+* **Get Bearer Token** Get:https://localhost:44382/token

 * **Get A Shop** Get: https://localhost:44382/api/shop